 Is there anything I should know before moving to Toronto?

 If you are planning to move to Toronto to take classes as a non-degree student, we suggest that you contact the College first.
 We can advise you on the availability of the courses you wish to take.
-Some Fall/Winter courses fill with degree students before non-degree students have the opportunity to enrol.
+Some Fall/Winter courses fill up with degree students before non-degree students have the opportunity to enrol.
 Please contact us or visit us at the Woodsworth College Office of the Registrar for academic advising.